geekydoodle/geekydoodle/README.md

 ## - 👀 Interested in Python, OpenCV, TensorFlow, Arduino, C, Golang</h2>
 ## - 🌱 Improving my skills in Python,C,HTML,CSS </h2>
 ## - 💞️ Looking to collaborate on new project ideas on the above</h2>
-## - 📫 How to reach me : I'm a godamn kid
+## - 📫 How to reach me : Unfortunatly there is no way